elitecdog/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 A simple rock paper scissors game that can be played in a web browser console using javascript.
+The default game cycle is a best of 5, where the user is prompted to input either rock paper or scissors 5 times.
+After each prompt a message is displayed telling them whether they won or lost that round.
+After either the user/computer reaches 3 wins, or 5 rounds are played the final score is displayed along with whether or not you won, lost, or drew the best of 5.